-London is chock full of novel and daring dining experiences that will tickle the fancy of tourists, and even locals who have “seen it all”.
-There’s always a new pop-up or a truly out there concept that will prompt queues to form around the block.
-From ping pong eateries to full on circus show extravaganzas, this fantastic city has got so much to offer.
+There’s no shortage of fun places to eat in London.
+The city is chock full of novel and daring dining experiences that will tickle the fancy of tourists, and even locals who have “seen it all”.
+There are exciting but fleeting pop-ups you won’t want to miss and truly out-there concepts that will prompt queues around the block.
+From ping pong eateries to full-on circus show extravaganzas, this fantastic city has got so much to offer.

 The Courtesan, Brixton